bdaniels8135/odin-recipes/README.md

 This is my first website project from Odin.

-It is currently only to be written in html, but I might come back later to spruce it up when I know more.
+This was originally only an html project, but when I learned some basic css, I returned to give some very basic styling.
+Maybe I will come back to do more later.

 These recipes are actually ones that I developed and use.
 I hope that you find them to be as delicious as I do.